jomorlier/mdocourse/README.md

 LECTURES
 ****

-The slides of the different courses are available on *SUPAERO's LMS*.
+The slides of the different lectures are available on *SUPAERO's LMS*.

 On some vulgarization articles